apache/streampipes/streampipes-processors-filters-jvm/src/main/resources/org.streampipes.processors.filters.jvm.project/documentation.md

 ***

 ## Description

-Outputs a selectable subset of an input event type
+Outputs a selectable subset of an input event type.
-Add a detailed description here

 ***

 ## Required input
+The project processor works with any input event stream.

 ***

 ## Configuration

-Describe the configuration parameters here

-### 1st parameter

-### 2nd parameter
+(no further configuration required)

 ## Output
+The output depends on the fields selected at pipeline development time.